The Humble Penny

 There is nothing worse than drifting along and living other people’s dreams or at worst, a version of it.

 Self-aware people tend to act consciously rather than react passively.
-They tend to be in good psychological health and to have a positive outlook on life.
+They tend to be in good psychological health and have a positive outlook on life.

-They also have greater depth of life experience and are more likely to be more kind to themselves and others.
+They also have a greater depth of life experience and are more likely to be more kind to themselves and others.

 Related: The Power of Generosity and Why It Pays